justisGipson/google_cert/python_notes/algorithms/bubble_sort.md

 The diagram analyzes the pseudocode implementation of bubble sort to show how we draw this conclusion.

 When calculating the run-time efficiency of an algorithm, we drop the constant (-1), which simplifies our inner loop comparisons to n.

-This is how we arrive at the algorithm’s runtime: O(n^2).
+This is how we arrive at the algorithm’s runtime:<code>O(n
+<sup>2</sup>)</code>.

 Bubble sort is an algorithm to sort a list through repeated swaps of adjacent elements.
-It has a runtime of O(n^2).
+It has a runtime of <code>O(n
+<sup>2</sup>)</code>.

 For nearly sorted lists, bubble sort performs relatively few operations since it only performs a swap when elements are out of order.

 Bubble sort is a good introductory algorithm which opens the door to learning more complex algorithms.
 It answers the question, “How can we algorithmically sort a list?” and encourages us to ask, “How can we improve this sorting algorithm?”